browserengineering/book/book/animations.md

                 # ...
 ```

-And then implement some of the geometry routines like `absolute_bounds` and
+And then implement some of the geometry routines like `absolute_bounds` in the
-`bounds` in the code above.
+code above.

 But before we jump to doing that, there's one "small" problem: our browser
 doesn't even support enough features to cause the green-overlapping-blue